2003 Hungarian Grand Prix

 The 2003 Hungarian Grand Prix (formally the Marlboro Magyar Nagydíj 2003) was a Formula One motor race held on 24 August 2003 at the Hungaroring, Mogyoród, Pest, Hungary.
 It was the thirteenth round of the 2003 Formula One season.
-The 70-lap race was won by Renault's Fernando Alonso after starting from pole position, becoming at the time the youngest ever driver to win a Grand Prix, beating the previous record of Bruce McLaren.
+The 70-lap race was won by Renault's Fernando Alonso after starting from pole position, scoring his first F1 win and becoming at the time the youngest ever driver to win a Grand Prix, beating the previous record of Bruce McLaren.
 This record lasted for over five years until it was beaten by Sebastian Vettel at the 2008 Italian Grand Prix.
+Alonso also became the first Spaniard to win an F1 Grand Prix.
 It was the first Formula One win for Renault as a constructor since the 1983 Austrian Grand Prix.
-It was also the first Formula One win for the Enstone-based Formula One team since 1997 German Grand Prix.
+It was the first Formula One win for the Enstone-based Formula One team since the 1997 German Grand Prix and also the first win for a Reanult engine since the 1997 Luxembourg Grand Prix.
+It is also the first Formula One win for a French-licensed Formula One team since 1996 Monaco Grand Prix.

 It was the first to be held under the newly revamped Hungaroring, with the main straight lengthened and the first hairpin tightened, as well as further alterations near the latter stages of the lap in order to encourage more overtaking.

 Report

 Friday drivers

-The 3 teams in the 2003 Constructors' Championship had the right to drive a third car on Friday that were involved in additional training.
-These drivers did not compete in qualifying or the race.
+Three teams in the 2003 Constructors' Championship had the right to run a third car on Friday's additional testing.
+These drivers were not scheduled to compete in qualifying or the race.